 Explore the historic Carrington Hotel in the Blue Mountains

-Carrington Hotel is one of the earliest building in the Katoomba area catering to rich clientele who have visited this interesting tourist town over the last 150 years.
+Carrington Hotel is one of the earliest buildings in the Katoomba area catering to rich clientele who have visited this interesting tourist town over the last 150 years.
 The amazing structure is preserved in its original design and decoration.
 Carrington Hotel takes you back in time with a beautiful wooden staircase at the entrance and an immaculately kept dining room where dinner is served with the original menu.

 Carrington Hotel is one of my all-time favourite locations to visit in the Blue mountains.
 The lounge area is a great place to relax and enjoy drinks and light snacks.